Horse64/root.horse64.org/README.md

 Horse64 Root Programming Language
 =================================

-**Horse64 Root** is a system language similar to zig or C but with pretty Horse64 syntax and solid, plain object-oriented programming.
+**Horse64 Root** is a system language similar to C/C++, with approachable syntax, and understandable OOP, and some baked-in safety features.
 This is a sibling variant of the main [Horse64 language](https://horse64.org) intended for lower level components.

 Its uses are: